Install from the Mac App Store

 Upgrade to the latest macOS that is compatible with your Mac.**

 Requires macOS Sierra 10.12.4 or later

 Decide whether to erase (format) your startup disk before installing macOS.
-You should erase your startup disk in the following circumstances.
-If none of these circumstances apply to you, skip to the next section to begin installing macOS.
+You should erase your startup disk in the following circumstances:

 - You're selling or giving away your Mac, so you're clearing your Mac of anything associated with you, your data, or your Apple ID.

 - You're trying to resolve an issue that Disk Utility can't repair.

 - The macOS installer says that it can't install on your computer or volume.
 For example, it might say that your startup disk isn't formatted correctly, isn't using a GUID partition scheme, already contains a newer version of the operating system, or can't be used to start up your computer.

 If none of the circumstances above apply to you, skip to the next section to install without erasing.
 Erasing your disk permanently deletes all of the data stored on it.